 These camps are focused on fun, creating an environment to realise a positive learning experience for everyone from the first-timer that has never seen snow to the seasoned skier that is looking to have a week or weekend away with friends and to meet new people.

-The SOA Development camps provide training opportunities for athletes wishing to develop their skills in preparation for competition.
+Development camps provide training opportunities for athletes wishing to develop their skills in preparation for competition.
 This program provides a pathway for competition and aims to teach race-specific skills.
-Athletes will participate in small training groups, receiving SOA Alpine Skiing/Snowboarding coaching to enhance ski technique and provide racing practice through a specifically developed training program for Special Olympics competition.
+Athletes participate in small training groups, receiving alpine skiing and snowboarding coaching to enhance ski technique and provide racing practice through a specifically developed training program for Special Olympics competition.

 Minimum skiing ability and independence standards apply for participation in SOA Development camps.
 Athletes will need to demonstrate they meet these standards, either from past involvement in the program at a recreation camp, or relevant case.
 These standards are: